bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ```
 This C++ sheet cheat is adapted from https://github.com/mortennobel/cpp-cheatsheet.
-All statements assume using namespace std.
+All statements assume using namespace std (you may still use std::).
 As of C++20 standard.
 PROG 19/20, FEUP
 Scenic Time